 Passports for Convicted Sex Offenders

-In early February of this year, the “International Megan’s Law” was passed by Congress and signed into law by President Obama.
+In early February 2016, the “International Megan’s Law” was passed by Congress and signed into law by President Obama.
 This legislation calls for the State Department to put a marking on the passports of certain sex offenders.
 It’s not yet known what that mark would be, but it would be used only on passports of people convicted of a sexual offense against a minor.
 The law also authorizes the State Department to revoke existing passports of these sex offenders and require them to get new, marked passports instead.

 Other Passport and Travel Issues

 Another crime-related reason a passport application may be denied is if an applicant has an active warrant for a felony, or if they are awaiting trial and are considered a flight risk.